johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-20-bicep-in-azure-pipelines.md

           displayName: "Turn ARM outputs into variables"
 ```

 There's two tasks above.
 The first is the native task for ARM deployments which takes our ARM template and our parameters and deploys them.
 The second task takes the output variables from the first task and converts them into Azure Pipeline variables such that they can be referenced later in the pipeline.
-In this case using our `fullApplicationName` output variable.
+In this case this variablifies our `fullApplicationName` output.

 There is, as yet, no `BicepTemplateDeployment@1`.
 [Though it's coming](https://github.com/Azure/bicep/issues/1341).
 In the meantime, the marvellous [Alex Frankel](https://twitter.com/adotfrank) [advised](https://github.com/Azure/bicep/issues/1341#issuecomment-802010110):